couchemar/monad/README.md

 Blocks consisting of more than one expression are expanded recursively.
 There are two cases.

-The first case is the expansion of a `pattern <- action` expressions:
+The first case is the expansion of `pattern <- action` expressions:

     m_do Monad.Maybe do
       pattern <- action